aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/attr/ownerelement/_index.md

 ---
 title: Attr.OwnerElement
 second_title: Aspose.SVG for .NET API Reference
-description: Attr property.
+description: Attr OwnerElement property.
 The Element node this attribute is attached to or null if this attribute is not in use
 type: docs
 weight: 70
 url: /net/aspose.svg.dom/attr/ownerelement/